-The following is a letter from the Acting Division Director, Salvatore Ervolina, P.E., of the Division of Material Management to the Be Green participants:
+The following is a letter from the Division Director, Salvatore Ervolina, P.E., of the Division of Material Management to the Be Green participants dated June 9, 2014:

-Thank you for becoming a Be Green Business and helping to promote organic landscaping and pesticide use reduction in New York State.
-The program is meant to give a customer peace of mind that businesses offering Be Green services will use only organic products and practices.
-We are pleased to see the program growing as new businesses like yours come on board.
+Thank you for becoming a Be Green Business or Be Green Course Provider and helping to promote organic landscaping and pesticide use reduction in New York State.
+The Be Green Organic Yards NY program is meant to educate and clarify to consumers what constitutes an organic landscape service, and give recognition to businesses offering Be Green services that use only organic products and practices.

 The DEC desires to promote organic landscape practices, but has received concerns from participants regarding certain limitations of the Be Green program.
 Because of these limitations, the Be Green program was not as widely implemented as we had hoped.
 After collaborating with industry representatives, we are making changes to the Be Green program in an effort to be responsive to industry concerns.

 The issue most frequently mentioned regarding the Be Green program was the calendar year ban from using prohibited practices or products.
 The service mark agreement did not allow a Be Green Business to use any prohibited products or practices on a Be Green customer's property for a full calendar year.
 In practice, this meant that if your client was not satisfied with the Be Green program you would not be able to offer that client non-Be Green services, within that calendar year, without losing your Be Green recognition for all your other Be Green clients, and risk losing your client altogether because you could not satisfy your client's needs.
 The DEC agrees that jeopardizing the business/client relationship in this manner was counterproductive to the success of the Be Green program.